Chris Partlow: Season 4

 Chris asks Bodie about Michael, having noticed that Michael had worked with Bodie for a time.
 Chris tracks Michael to his home and then approaches him when he is talking with Dukie, Namond Brice, and Randy.
 Chris offers Michael cash and promises of protection if he joins Marlo's organization, an offer that Michael eventually accepts after the unwelcome return of his stepfather, Devar, who (it is implied) had molested Michael and might be grooming Bug to be his next victim.

 At Michael's request, Chris and Snoop take care of the situation with Michael's stepfather.
 When he confronts Devar, Chris questions him about molesting little boys and asks him about any past homosexual activity in prison.
-After Devar dismissively admits to having had homosexual sex while locked up, Chris proceeds to beat him to death.
-The viciousness and fury he unleashes upon Devar is in stark contrast to the business-like way in which he usually kills people; it is implied that Chris, too, may have been sexually abused as a child (it was confirmed by series creator David Simon during a DVD audio commentary that both Michael and Chris were victims of childhood sexual abuse).
+After Devar dismissively admits to having homosexual sex while locked up, Chris beats him to death.
+The viciousness and fury he unleashes upon Devar starkly contrasts the business-like way he usually kills people; it is implied that Chris, too, may have been sexually abused as a child (it was confirmed by series creator David Simon during DVD audio commentary that both Michael and Chris were victims of childhood sexual abuse).

 Michael joins the Stanfield Organization under the condition they also look out for his younger brother, Bug.
 Chris takes Michael on as a protégé to the point where Marlo refers to Michael as Chris's "pup".
 Chris appears to relate to Michael and his implied history of abuse, and takes Michael under his wing.

 Chris and Snoop are twice pulled over by detectives during the season.
 The first time, it is by Herc, who had been following them, but Chris is able to hide their firearms in a hidden compartment.
 Herc discovers their nail gun and lime in the back of the vehicle, but takes little notice.
 Once they are released, Chris disposes of the nail gun.

 The second time, they are confronted by Kima Greggs and Lester Freamon.
 Snoop again hides their firearms, but Kima discovers the hidden gun compartment and weapons.
 Chris and Snoop are arrested but later released, as the police can tie neither the weapons nor the vehicle to either of them.